There’s a moment in every engineer’s career when microservices feel like the answer to everything. Mine was around six years ago.

 - inter-service communication

-You’re solving distributed systems problems before you’ve validated your core feature.
+You’re solving distributed systems problems before you’ve validated the core feature.

 Week 3–4 A simple change becomes coordination: